Does Unemployment Affect Your Credit Score?

 Loss of a permanent source of income can lead you towards certain situations or circumstances that impact your credit score.
 Here are some examples.

 - Payment of utility bills is a real problem when you have no job.
 Usually, people pay their bills via credit card.
 If they continuously pay their bills through credit cards, then there are chances of exceeding their credit limit.
-Maxed-out credit limits usually indicate risky borrowers, so High credit utilization will down your credit score.
+Maxed-out credit limits usually indicate risky borrowers, so High credit utilization will lower your credit score.

 - If you are unemployed or don’t have any other source of income, then paying your debts can be problematic.
 Deferred loan installments badly impact your credit history as credit history is an important part of your credit report.
-Even one miss payment has a huge impact on credit score.
+Even one missed payment has a huge impact on credit score.
 If you have savings to pay bills and loan installments, then you can save your credit score.

 - Moreover, utility bill payment is not being mentioned on credit reports so that you can make late payments, but several missed bills can have an impact.